Frequently Asked Questions

 9. If I complete all the Honors College's requirements, do I receive special recognition?

 Yes, if you complete all curricular requirements of the Honors College, you'll receive one of the highest distinctions at UVM--that of graduating as an Honors College Scholar.
-This distinction will be noted on your final transcript.
+This distinction will be noted on your diploma and your final transcript.
 The Honors College Scholars Recognition Ceremony is held in Ira Allen Chapel the day before Commencement.
 HC Scholars receive the Honors College Medallion and are recognized individually at this yearly event.

 10. Is the Honors College only about courses?